open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

     to specify the `kind` (Issuer or ClusterIssuer) and the `name`.
 Noted that this method also requires the installation of cert-manager.
   - The last way is to manually modify the secret where the TLS certificate is stored.
 You can either do this before installation or after.
     - To do this before installation, you don't have to install cert-manager.
+Please set `admissionWebhooks.certManager.enabled` to `false`.
       - Create namespace for the OTEL Operator and the secret
         ```console
         $ kubectl create namespace opentelemetry-operator-system